List of One Day International cricket records: Highest successful chases

+↑ The match ended in a tie but Netherlands won in super over.;

 Narrowest win margins (by runs)

 The narrowest margin of victory by teams batting first is one run, which has been achieved in 35 ODIs.
 Australia have won by this margin on six occasions, which is the most for any team.

 Narrowest win margins (by balls remaining)

 Teams batting second have won on the final ball of their innings 40 times, with South Africa winning in such a manner seven times.

 Narrowest win margins (by wickets)

-The narrowest margin of victory by wickets is by a single wicket, which has settled 70 ODIs.
-West Indies have recorded such victory on twelve occasions.
+73 ODIs have been won by a single wicket, with the West Indies recording twelve such victories.